nodejs/node/doc/api.markdown

    `src/file.cc` so you will probably not need to use it.
 If you do need it, look at the header file `deps/libeio/eio.h`.

  - Internal Node libraries.
-Most importantly is the `node::EventEmitter` class which you will likely want to derive from.
+Most importantly is the `node::ObjectWrap` class which you will likely want to derive from.

  - Others.
 Look in `deps/` for what else is available.

 Node statically compiles all its dependencies into the executable.
 When compiling your module, you don't need to worry about linking to any of these libraries.

 To get started let's make a small Addon which does the following except in C++: